 At over 4,000m above sea level, the capital city Bogotá is cool in both temperature and culture.
 Had an awesome bike tour (tejo!) and I also enjoyed the graffiti tour here.
 One of my best memories that you can read about is a really serendipitous day trip to La Chorerra, highest waterfall in Colombia just an hour away from Bogotá.

 Where to stay: Fernweh Photography Hostel had a really great vibe and lots of little nooks to chill out in, highly recommended.

-I loved the vibe of Medellín with all its Botero art, and it’s the only one in Colombia with a metro system that includes cable cars – excellent birds eye views for cheap!
+I loved the vibe of Medellín with all its Botero art, and it’s the only one in Colombia with a metro system that includes cable cars – excellent birds-eye views for cheap!
 The day trip out to Guatape and El Penon was amazing, especially getting to play paintball in Pablo Escobar’s old summer house was a pretty bizarre but cool experience.

 Where to stay: I stayed at Grand Hostel Medellin because there wasn’t room at the Black Sheep hostel which I wanted to stay at.
 It’s a cheap option but not much for ambience.

 This dream diving paradise adventure was not meant to be as we encountered the worst weather there with all boats getting cancelled, being rained on a lot so we ended up cutting short our visit and heading to Cartagena early.

 Where to stay: Hotels were expensive here, so I stayed in an Airbnb called Ms Ethel’s.
 It’s got a great location but no view or windows to speak of, it really is just a private room to sleep in at night.